aparker611/gta_data/README.md

 ## Task

-Write a script that takes data from an input file and exports the data to output an XML file.
+Write a script that takes data from an **XML** file and exports the data to output a **JSON** file.
-Making sure to validate the output file with the schema in 'schema/gta_data_schema.xsd'
+Making sure to validate the output file with the schema in 'schema/gta_data_schema'

 ```
 ./bin/gta_data <input filename>